StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 > **NOTICE**
 >
 > All non-partition columns must use `NULL` as the default value.
-This means you must specify `DEFAULT "NULL"` for each of the non-partition columns in the table creation statement.
+This means that you must specify `DEFAULT "NULL"` for each of the non-partition columns in the table creation statement.
 Additionally, partition columns must be defined following non-partition columns and cannot use `NULL` as the default value.

 #### partition_desc